‘Dancing With The Stars’ Feud: Heather Morris Declares War On Nancy Kerrigan

 “Heather was visibly upset last night after tying with Nancy for third place and said that her score was unfair.
 She was just so cocky going into the competition.”

 However, Nancy Kerrigan may also have an advantage.
 As a former Olympic ice skater, she’s very familiar with dance and choreography as well.
 Nancy is also no stranger to competitive feuds.
-Back in the 1990’s, at the height of her career, he rivalry with Tonya Harding made headlines when Harding’s then husband allegedly hired a man to assault Nancy, hitting her in the leg and taking her out of competition.
+Back in the 1990s, at the height of her career, her rivalry with Tonya Harding made headlines when Harding’s then-husband allegedly hired a man to assault Nancy, hitting her in the leg and taking her out of competition.
 Later, Tonya was banned from U.S. figure skating for life.

 Meanwhile, Heather Morris’ scores may have been altered due to the fact that the judges know she has major dance experience.
-Dancing With The Stars executive producer, Ashley Eden recently revealed that the judges will hold Heather to a higher standard because of her dancing past, and that her scores will reflect that.
+Dancing With The Stars executive producer, Ashley Eden recently revealed that the judges will hold Heather to a higher standard because of her dancing past and that her scores will reflect that.

 “We’re not shying away from the fact that she 100 percent has dance experience.
 Because of that, she will be judged on a higher level and there will be higher expectations on her,” Edens said.